 Tremmel, J. C. (Eds.)., (2010).
 A Young Generation Under Pressure?
 London, UK: Spinger-Verlag

 Yam, K. (2015).
-After seeing photo of Greek man crying outside bank, CEO in Australia
+After seeing a photo of a Greek man crying outside the bank, the CEO in Australia

 vows to help him.
 Huffington Post.
 Available at:

 Yoon, J. W., Kim, J., and Lee, J.,.
 (2014).
 ‘Impact of demographic changes on inflation and the macroeconomy.’
 IMF Working Paper, 14/210, International Monetary Fund Publishing.